Dashboards Don’t Manage Risk – Difficult, Data-Driven Conversations Do

-A common narrative which echoes throughout the halls of conferences or on webinars goes something like this: “We just need additional visibility!” or “If only we had a single pane of glass…” or “All of our data is so siloed, we just need to get it all in one place.”
+A common narrative that echoes throughout the halls of conferences or on webinars goes something like this: “We just need additional visibility!” or “If only we had a single pane of glass…” or “All of our data is so siloed, we just need to get it all in one place.”

 While these may all be worthy goals and necessary parts of the risk management lifecycle, achieving these things alone will not improve your risk posture.
 They can also end up being very distracting – making your team feel like they’re working towards something when really these projects end up more effectively making you look busy without moving the needle on managing any risks.
 Instead of starting with potentially distracting efforts like dashboards, here are several common conversations that practitioners should be having with their stakeholders.

 “What are our minimum security requirements for X (where X could equal high-risk vendors, confidential data, web applications, etc.)?”

 Defining exactly what is in scope and what is acceptable is a deceptively difficult exercise.
 The conversation can’t begin until you’ve identified the appropriate stakeholders.
 These often include not only the IT security side of the house but the business or application owner, perhaps a representative of the central risk committee or General Counsel and someone from the technical side who may be needed to support the effort.

 Conversations around minimum requirements tend to evolve similarly, with someone quickly commenting that these may be the minimum controls, but ideally (X) would go above and beyond to be secure.